The text reads meet our team in handwriting font. Next to the text, an African American boy jumps with joy

 Elisha Arnold

 Hi!
-My name is Elisha Arnold, I am a first-year Ph.D. student in the Developmental Psychology program at New York University.
+My name is Elisha Arnold, I am a second-year Ph.D. student in the Developmental Psychology program at New York University.
 My research interests center around supporting Black youth by examining protective factors and exploring the cultural contexts that shape their academic experiences and overall wellbeing.
 Originally from California, I have a deep love for the beach and spending time outdoors.
 In my free time, I enjoy practicing yoga and visiting museums to further my interests in art and culture!

 Heather Bishop